GBA Tournament info and registration websiteVisit the tournament website

 The tournament is centred around the King's Day festivities and therefore i wanted it to project an air of light-heartedness.
 Choice of colour pallette was easy.
 This was King's day, therefore what would be more visually striking than to use orange as the primary colour.
 To give it a little bit more depth, and consistency with the parent GBA brand, as with that, the obvious treatment was to use a gradient effect on the backgrounds.

-Copy (text) is design.
-I've made that apparent in my design in how large the text is and how there is virtually no distractions from it in sections of the page.
-The temptation is often to embellish copy to the extreme, but I've kept it concise and restrained but added some depth to it through the use of emoji's and other icons.
+Copy = User Experience.
+And I've made that abundantly clear in my design, displaying how copy is a first class citizen, in how large the text is and how there is virtually no distractions from it in sections of the page.
+The temptation is often to frivolously embellish copy, but I've kept it concise and restrained but added some depth to it through the use of emoji's and other icons and of course with my headline graphic, Typography = Graphic Design.

 One of the challenges creating the website was creating a simple, fast and effective method to register to the tournament.
 This presented an interesting interface design, user journey and real world logistical challenge to provide the right quantity of registrations for the tournament for each level (grading category).
 This made working out categorisation a challenge.
 The registrations could have working variations of the grading categories, but this added too much complexity and specificity that limited quantities for each category.
 For example, it would mean I could only have 2 tickets made available to competitors looking to play A in doubles and B+ in singles.
 So I needed to broaden the categorisation more.
 Hence I came up with the solution to make the user journey flow go from ticket type (Singles & Doubles, Doubles only and Singles only), and then funnel onto grading sub-categories (A, B+, B- etc.) and then finally onto the registration page.